BasvanE/GDT-Expansion-Pack/README.md

 #### This mod has been inactive for 6 years, I've fixed the startup crashes.
 Feel free to contribute !!
 (I am not the original author, thanks to BasvanE)
+#### I saw many comments on the workshop asking for the author to separate the 'CustomPrices mechanic' from the expansion, that's what I did in the folder 'CustomPricesStandalone' (No libs are required for the CustomPrices)
 ###Expansion Pack for Game Dev Tycoon (Current Version 1.2.0)